 * While the Wright Brothers' twelve second flight is the most famous, they actually made four flights that day, with the longest lasting a full 59 seconds.
 While the first "flight" may be debatable, the last one certainly counted as a controlled flight.
 They had also refined their design to be practical by 1905 (practical here meaning that it flew until fuel ran out.
 Meanwhile, Santos-Dumont, who made the first flight in Europe (and who is sometimes mistakenly referred to as the "true father of flight"), did not fly until 1906.

 * The Wrights' original ''Flyer'' was not an astonishing or unexpected innovation in itself: very many were attempting more or less the same thing, and once a sufficiently light and strong engine was available ''someone'' was going to get up in the air.
 The brothers deserve more recognition for their scientic approach to solve the problem reliably and efficiently.
-They used wind tunnel technology (fairly widely used in Europe but almost unknown in USA) to work out the design of the wings.
+They used wind tunnel technology (fairly widely used in Europe but almost unknown in USA) to work out the design of the wings, inventing the airfoil in the process.
 They also worked out the basics of ''three-axis control'' (invented by them) before even attempting to take off.
 This is in contrast to some of their contemporaries who seem to have had simply dreamed up something vaguely flying-machine-like and then pushed it off a roof to make it fly.